-Find the original story about Mission Table in the August 2015 issue of Traverse, Northern Michigan’s Magazine.
+This story is featured in the August 2015 issue of Traverse, Northern Michigan’s Magazine.
+Get your copy.

 An intense August sun slips toward the edge of West Grand Traverse Bay, washing over vineyards, orchards and vibrant vegetable plots.
 The warm ochre orbs of Sun-Gold tomatoes are gathered from the vines and loaded into a pick-up beside weather-beaten bushels of sweet corn and spiraled dragon beans.
 The final destination of all this fresh produce is the kitchen door at Mission Table, where Chef Paul Olson and his crew labor to transform the bounty of late summer into an al fresco feast laid out on long tables overlooking the silvery ripple of Bowers Harbor.

 Working quickly to capture his ingredients at the peak of freshness, Olson oversees lake trout, just netted from their deep water hideouts, deftly filleted on a butcher block.
 Fresh chanterelles are brushed clean and release their apricot waft into a kitchen already rich with the smell of corn stock.
 Fresh ribbons of fettuccine are rolled and cut, baby radishes sliced in striated disks, and sweet peaches are loaded into ramekins mounded with crumble topping.
 Outside on the lawn, an ice cold bottle of Bowers Harbor Vineyards’ Blanc de Noir pops its cork and glasses clink as platters of smoked rabbit and Werp Farms arugula salad land on the table.